mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 {% capture content_with_toc %}

 ::: note alert
-In August 2020, Mozilla began rolling out a new, reimagined Firefox for Android experience (codenamed "Fenix").
+In August 2020, Mozilla launched a new, reimagined Firefox for Android experience (codenamed "Fenix").
 The  browser for Android has been rebuilt from the ground up using [GeckoView](https://mozilla.github.io/geckoview/), Mozilla's mobile browsing engine.

-At the time of launch, only a limited number of [Recommended Extensions](https://support.mozilla.org/kb/recommended-extensions-program?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android) will be supported.
-We would like to support more extensions and we are currently evaluating how to best do that.
+Currently only a limited number of [Recommended Extensions](https://support.mozilla.org/kb/recommended-extensions-program?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android) are supported.
+We would like to support more extensions and we are continuously working on how to expand support.

-Currently, arbitrary extensions can only be loaded temporarily in Fenix.
+At present, arbitrary extensions in Fenix can only be loaded temporarily.
 We are working on supporting a setting on [Firefox for Android Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix) to enable persistent loading for arbitrary extensions.
 You can follow progress by subscribing to [this issue](https://github.com/mozilla-mobile/fenix/issues/14034).

 New announcements around mobile extension support will be posted on the [Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android).